Chinese New Year 2023: the Year of the Rabbit

 Chinese New Year, aka Lunar New Year, is the first day of the second new Moon after the Winter Solstice, usually falling between January 21 and February 20.

-But China’s public holiday for Chinese New Year is 7 days from Chinese New Year’s Eve to the 6th day of the first lunar month.
-So, in 2023, that is from January 21st to January 27th.
+But China’s public holiday for Chinese New Year is 8 days from Chinese New Year to the 7th day of the first lunar month.
+So, in 2024, that is from February 10th to February 17th.

 Different from mainland China, public holiday for Chinese New Year in Hong Kong and Macao is 3 days.